daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_3.md

 1. **Advanced Validation:** Implement validation using JSONPath and custom functions to ensure data integrity and dynamic interactions.
 2. **Extensibility Framework:** Develop a modular architecture that supports plugins or modules for future enhancements.
-3. **Performance Optimization:** Enhance the extension's performance to efficiently handle large and complex `ibm_catalog.json` files.
+3. **Performance Optimization:** Enhance the extension's performance to efficiently handle large JSON files.
 4. **Comprehensive Error Handling:** Implement robust error handling mechanisms to gracefully manage failures and provide informative feedback.
 5. **Testing and Quality Assurance:** Establish a thorough testing regimen, including unit, integration, and end-to-end tests.
 6. **Documentation and User Guides:** Create comprehensive documentation and user guides to assist users and developers.